Phallic architecture: Antiquity

 Phallic architecture became prominent in ancient Egypt and Greece, where genitalia and human sexuality received a high degree of attention.
 The ancient Greeks honored the phallus and celebrated phallic festivals.
 The Greco-Roman deity Priapus was worshiped as a god of fertility, depicted with a giant phallus in numerous public architectural pieces.

-The Greeks regularly built a shrine which they called "Herm" at the entrance of major public buildings, homes and along roads to honor Hermes, messenger of the gods.
+The Greeks regularly built a shrine which they called a "herm" at the entrance of homes and public buildings, as well as along roads, to honor Hermes, messenger of the gods.
 The shrines typically "took the form of a vertical pillar topped by the bearded head of a man and from the surface of the pillar below the head, an erect phallus protruded".
 It is believed that they sought their inspiration from the ancient Egyptians and their phallic image of Min, the valley god, who was similarly "depicted as a standing bearded king with simplified body, one arm raised, the other hand holding his erect phallus."

 Herodotus, the ancient Greek historian, documented women carrying large phallic-shaped monuments and ornaments the size of a human body in villages in ancient Dionysia.
 On the island of Delos a pillar supports a colossal phallus, the symbol of Dionysus.
 Phallus reliefs on buildings on such sites are also believed to have been apotropaic devices to ward off evil.
 The elaborate use of phallic architecture and sculpture in ancient Greek society can also be seen in sites such as Nea Nikomedeia in northern Greece.
 Archaeologists excavating the ancient town discovered clay sculptures of plump women with phallic heads and folded arms.

 Similar figurines of women with phallus heads from the Neolithic period have been found across Greece, Macedonia and parts of old Yugoslavia.
 The vast majority of the figurines of the Hamangia culture have cylindrical phallus-shaped heads without facial features, although some, particularly of the Aegean culture, had phallic sculptural pieces with phallic heads with a pinched nose and slitty eyes.
 In these parts of the ancient world, obelisk like structures resembling the human penis were built, often with phallic symbols, representing human fertility and asserting male sexuality and orgasm.
 Phallic symbolism was prevalent in the architecture of ancient Babylonia, and in Khametian iconography, the obelisk was considered to be symbolic of the phallus of the masculine earth.